Dolidodzik/django_wagtail_image_gallery/README.md

 #Image Gallery

-Simple image gallery, that I created to learn wagtail.
+## Simple image gallery, that I created to learn wagtail.

-Below, you can view how does this app look.
+### Below, you can watch a short GIFs demo:

 #### For user